mpascucci/multipagetiff/README.md

 ## plot a stack

 Plot page by page.
-The Stack object behaves like a list, whose elements are the frames
+The Stack object behaves like a list, which elements are the frames

 ```python